ipozdeev/it-skills-for-research/README.md

 - make sure the results are reproducible by ensuring that the coding environment is exported and concise documentation is present;
 - in the ideal case, anyone who could pass this course should be able to see and reproduce your findings from scratch.

+For the defense, you will be asked to present the project and reproduce your findings _on my computer_, answering my questions down the road.

 You can pick a topic from the [list of suggested topics](./research-topics.md), but own topics are strongly encouraged!
 You can also choose to replicate a result from a paper (which does not have an open-source implementation yet).